 Food is often connected to strong emotions and rich memories of gathering around the table for special occasions.
 If your family member with Alzheimer’s used to cook during the holidays, this is a great activity that will give your mom or dad an accomplishment.
 Cook a meal together or bake.
 Remember to be encouraging and keep it simple.

 If you’re looking for Alzheimer’s activities that promote nostalgia and recognition, we recommend playing your family members favorite artists or songs.
 This will create an enjoyable and comfortable atmosphere for your mom or dad.

 Sing, and if accessible, dance together.
-An excellent activity to promote recollection is to listen to a familiar singer, genre, or band with your mother or father.
+An excellent activity to promote recollection in a family member with dementia is to listen to a familiar singer, genre, or band.
 Perhaps create a playlist of their favorite music.
 To get them even more excited, show them videos of their favorite artists performing live.